AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

    - Delay its reply if it is using the resource or it has already asked to enter and has a higher priority
 3. Pi access the resource only is receives $N-1$ approval messages
 4. At release Pi must send approval to all arrived requests
-5. Reuqests and replies are deleted after approval
+5. Requests and replies are deleted after approval

 One process can have N-1 approval responses and only process can access the resources at a time.

 **Number of exechanged messages:** $2(N-1)$.
-Difficult to foresee a coordination at a lower cost. **Heavy assumption**: Messages not loast and a static group wothout faults.
+Difficult to foresee a coordination at a lower cost. **Heavy assumption**: Messages not lost and a static group without faults.

 ## Atomic Multicast

 Atomic multicast: Every process sees the same order of the messages.

 - Centralized: unique coordinator
-- Decentralized: CATOCS (CAsual & TOtally Ordere Communication operation support) based on by-neeed dynamic coordination
+- Decentralized: CATOCS (CAsual & TOtally Order Communication Operation Support) based on by-neeed dynamic coordination

 ### CATOCS